-The minimum significant exposure dose, 10 μ Sv/year, is assumed to be the lower exposure dose limit for the purposes of population protection against radiation when the NPP is operated in the normal mode.
+The minimum significant exposure dose, 10 $\mu$ Sv/year, is assumed to be the lower exposure dose limit for the purposes of population protection against radiation when the NPP is operated in the normal mode.

-Annual permissible emissions (Bq/year) of the most significant radioactive nuclides are presented in table 3.
+See Table 3 [13] for annual permissible emissions (Bq/year) of the most significant radioactive nuclides.

-Table 3 - Annual permissible emission of radioactive nuclides into the atmosphere, for the NPP with WWER reactors.
+Table 3 - Annual permissible emission of radioactive nuclides into the atmosphere, for the NPP with VVER reactors

 Radioactive nuclide Permissible emission

-Inert radioactive gases (IRG) 690 TBq
+Inert radioactive gases 690 TBq

-131 I 18 GBq
+I 18 GBq

-60 Co 7,4 GBq
+Co 7.4 GBq

-134 Cs 0.9 GBq
+Cs 0.9 GBq

-137 Cs 2,0 GBq
+Cs 2.0 GBq

-Sanitary rules, regulations and hy giene standards "Sanitary requirements